General Statement

 • Makes recommendations to the Academic Affairs Council, the Provost and Executive Vice President for Academic Affairs, and the President on all matters affecting academics at Texas State.

-• Candace Hastings, Director, Faculty Development, Chair (T)
+• Candace Hastings, Associate Vice Provost, Faculty Success, Co-Chair (T)

-Phillip Davis, Associate Professor, McCoy College of Business (R)
+Phillip Davis, Associate Dean, McCoy College of Business (R)

-Patti Giuffre, Assistant Dean, The Graduate College (R)
+Patti Giuffre, Associate Dean, The Graduate College (R)

 Ron Haas, Program Faculty, Honors College (R)

-Joey Martin, Professor, Fine Arts and Communication (R)
+Joey Martin, Associate Dean, Fine Arts and Communication (R)

 • General Education Council 2024 - 2025